timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-12-20
+# Objectives for Today 2025-12-22

 - Just chatting as we get warmed up & started on the day.
-- Install Blender 5.0 (or latest)
-- Get the exporter script working in Blender 5.0
-- Do some modeling...
+- Ending whenever, maybe early, maybe not.

 ## Events / Notices / Coming Soon